-The scholarship is available to one Master of Social Work (MSW) student each year who plans to use his or her social work degree to improve the lives of low-income people in Michigan.
-The amount of the scholarship depends on the interest earned on the principal.
-The scholarship awarded for the 2015-2016 school year will be $800 – $1,000 based on available funds.
+The scholarship is available to one Master of Social Work (MSW) student each year who plans to use his or her social work degree to improve the lives of people in Michigan with low incomes.
+The scholarship awarded for the 2019-2020 school year will be $1,000.

-- The scholarship is available to individuals who have confirmed acceptance into a Master of Social Work (MSW) program at a Michigan college or university and plan to start in July or September of the following school year.
+The scholarship is available to individuals who have confirmed acceptance into a Master of Social Work (MSW) program at a Michigan college or university and plan to start in the fall of 2019.
 It is also available to students already in an MSW program who have at least one more school year of study.

 Donations to the Beck Scholarship

 Donations can be sent to: